 Configuring federation with AD FS

-Configuring AD FS with Azure AD Connect is simple with just a few clicks.
+Configuring AD FS with Azure AD Connect is simple and only requires a few clicks.
 The following is required before the configuration.

 - A Windows Server 2012 R2 or later server for the federation server with remote management enabled

 - A Windows Server 2012 R2 or later server for the Web Application Proxy server with remote management enabled

 - An SSL certificate for the federation service name you intend to use (for example sts.contoso.com)